Introduction

 Can I use epoxy resin outdoors?

-Yes, if you choose a UV-resistant epoxy formulation to prevent yellowing and degradation from sunlight exposure.
+Using a UV-resistant epoxy formulation will help prevent yellowing and degradation from sunlight exposure.

 What should I do if I accidentally spill epoxy resin?

-Immediately contain the spill with absorbent materials and follow the cleanup guidelines provided in the safety data sheet for the specific product.
+Contain the spill right away with absorbent materials and follow the cleanup guidelines in the safety data sheet for the specific product.

 How can I improve the adhesion of epoxy resin on different surfaces?

-Yes, if you properly prepare the surface by cleaning, sanding, and applying a suitable primer before applying the epoxy resin.
+Properly preparing the surface by cleaning, sanding, and applying a suitable primer will enhance the adhesion of the epoxy resin.

 What are the signs that epoxy resin has cured properly?

-Yes, if the surface is hard, non-tacky, and has reached the expected temperature, indicating that the chemical reaction is complete.
+A cured epoxy surface will feel hard, non-tacky, and have reached the expected temperature, showing that the chemical reaction is complete.